Pfizer · Generative AI · Enterprise SaaS

 The trust problem

-Early user testing revealed that marketers weren't rejecting the generated copy because it was bad — they were rejecting the process of using it because they couldn't explain to their reviewers why it said what it said.
-The output quality wasn't the barrier.
+Marketers weren't rejecting the generated copy because it was bad — they were rejecting it because they couldn't explain to reviewers why it said what it said.
+Output quality wasn't the barrier.
 Auditability was.
-The entire transparency layer of the interface — parameter display, generation history, feedback capture — emerged from this finding, not the original brief.
+The entire transparency layer — parameter display, generation history, feedback capture — emerged from this finding, not the original brief.

 The change management victory — reframing AI as an Idea Accelerator